-Archive copy specification
+Archive copy option descriptions

 You can make up to four processed copies of each log data set and specify options that apply to all of the copies.
 You can also specify device options and filter options separately for each copy.
 For ARCHIVE1 and ARCHIVE2 you can also specify the REDO option.
 For more information, see the following topics: